-Samegrelo region, located in the west of Georgia, is known for its untouched natural beauty, fairytale-like castle, delicious cuisine, Black Sea coastal towns, and medieval ruin town to name a few.
-Things to do in Zugdidi, the capital of the region, is very limited but serves as a base town to explore the region or travel to Svaneti, one of the most remote mountainous region of the country.
+Samegrelo region, located in the west of Georgia, is known for its untouched natural beauty, fairy-tale-like castle, delicious cuisine, Black Sea coastal towns, and ancient ruin town to name a few.
+Things to do in Zugdidi, the capital of the region, is very limited but serves as a base town to explore the region or travel to Svaneti, one of the most remote mountainous regions of the country.

 How to get to Zugdidi

 Getting to Zugdidi from Tbilisi or from other towns of the country is no problem at all.
 There are daily marshrutkas and trains between the cities, so here are the most useful means of public transport to take.

 The train from Tbilisi to Zugdidi runs daily.
 There are night and day trains that run twice per day.
 Note that night trains takes longer compared to fast and ordinary day trains.
 The price varies and depends on which train you take.
 The ticket cost is between 16-35₾.
 You can check the prices, timetable and buy the ticket online at the Georgian Railway website.

 Similar to the train, marshrutka from Tbilisi to Zugdidi runs daily, but are more frequent then trains.
 If you happen to choose traveling with a minibus, you’ll need to get to the Didube Bus station at Didube Metro stop and ask around where vehicles to Zugdidi stand.
 Once you find it, you’ll secure your seat, pay the driver and will be ready to go.

 As we were on a route already, we traveled from Kutaisi to Zugdidi by marshrutka.
 We went to the Central Bus Station near the McDonald’s and asked for directions where the vehicles to Zugdidi parked.
 The price for one way ticket costs 7₾.
 The journey takes around two hours.